shivam1808/Face-Detection-and-Identification/README.md

 # Face-Detection-and-Identifiaction
-Face Recognition You can also read a translated version o/f this file in Chinese 简体中文版 or in Korean 한국어.
-Recognize and manipulate faces from Python or from the command line with the world's simplest face recognition library.
+Detect and Identify faces using Python with the help of some libraries provided by python i.e., opencv2, pillow, pickle etc